“I can’t get to sleep.

-Music, or soundscapes—immersive acoustic environments—can offer a calming environment to promote a sense of mindfulness and mental wellbeing, and provide relief from the day’s stress and ongoing feelings of anxiety.
+Music or soundscapes – immersive acoustic environments – can offer a calming environment to promote a sense of mindfulness and mental wellbeing, providing relief from the day’s stress and ongoing feelings of anxiety.

-Indeed, research into patients with posttraumatic stress disorder (PTSD), found that relaxing music at bedtime improved sleep efficiency and reduced levels of depression (Blanaru et al., 2012).
+Research into patients with post-traumatic stress disorder found that relaxing music at bedtime improved sleep efficiency and reduced levels of depression (Blanaru et al., 2012).

-The following musical landscapes may help you unwind and improve your chance of quality sleep and is consistent with research that has uncovered links between music and mindfulness (Diaz, 2011):
+The following musical landscapes may help you unwind and improve your chance of quality sleep, consistent with research that has uncovered links between music and mindfulness (Diaz, 2011).

 1. Studying Music for Concentration, Focus, Reading and Guitar Study Music